Last updated: April 6, 2026

 Common Traps when trading head and shoulders pattern

-The human brain loves to find patterns in random noise.
-Traders often “hallucinate” a Head and Shoulders in the middle of a messy, sideways consolidation where no clear trend exists.
+• No Clear Prior Uptrend: The human brain loves to find patterns in random noise, hallucinating a Head and Shoulders in a choppy, sideways market.

 • The Fix: Zoom out.
 If you cannot see a clear uptrend on the left side of the chart, delete the drawing and move on.

-A breakdown without momentum is a major red flag.
-If the price slips below the neckline but volume remains low or average, it suggests “Smart Money” is not participating in the sell-off.
+• False Breakout When Volume Is Weak: A breakdown without momentum is a major red flag.
+If the price slips below the neckline but volume remains low, it suggests “Smart Money” is not participating.

-• Red Flag: This is often a classic bear trap.
-Institutional buyers absorb the weak selling pressure below the neckline and then push the price aggressively higher to hunt stop losses.
+• The Trap: Institutional buyers absorb the weak selling pressure and push the price aggressively higher to hunt stop losses.

 • Confirmation Rule: Look for a noticeable volume spike on the breakout candle.
 No volume, no trade.